 - ESFJ’s reluctance to step out of their comfort zones may become a point of contention with the free-spirited INFJ

-ESFJ’s appreciation for social norms and rules often clash with INFJ’s free-spirited tendencies, which can lead to conflicts in the relationship.
-When breakdowns in communication happen, the INFJ often shuts down and says whatever they have to in order to keep the peace in the moment.
-This may lead to built up resentment and passive aggressive behavior in the future.
+ESFJ’s appreciation for social norms and rules often clashes with INFJ’s free-spirited tendencies, which can lead to conflicts in the relationship.
+When breakdowns in communication happen, the INFJ often shuts down and says whatever they have to in order to keep the peace at the moment.
+This may lead to built-up resentment and passive-aggressive behavior in the future.

 How do INFJ and ESFJ resolve conflict?

 ESFJ must be patient when INFJ finally feels comfortable enough to share their needs with their partner.
 They don’t usually like to show their vulnerable side for fear of rocking the boat.
 If ESFJ practices restraint and INFJ tries to speak in more concrete terms rather than abstract, then they can enjoy a healthier and more productive conflict resolution style.

 ESFJ tends to get straight to the point when communicating with others and becomes easily frustrated with those who cannot do the same.
 ESFJ can build trust with their INFJ partner by not cutting them off when they are trying to explain their point of view.